NO SLEEP TILL

 "There is a new breed of emerging American indie filmmakers who are Sunshine State-centric, highlighting the unique diversity of its communities and the complexities of its geography.
 In her feature debut, Euro-American filmmaker Alexandra Simpson captures this essence with an observational style" -Eric Lavallée, Ion Cinema

 “Mesmerizing.
-Visually pinpoints Lana del Rey-core, “Summertime Sadness” USA with such identifiable precision.
+Visually pinpoints Lana Del Rey-core, “Summertime Sadness” USA with such identifiable precision.
 Never short on vibes." -Olivia Popp, Cineuropa